spolu/warp/README.md

 #### Granting and revoking write-access

-From inside the warp, you can retrieve the list of connected users with:
+From inside a warp, retrieve the list of connected users with:
 ```shell
 $ warp state
 ```

-You can grant write-access to a client (be extra careful! see *Security* below):
+Grant write-access to a client (be extra careful! see *Security* below):

 ```shell
 $ warp authorize stan
 ```